CUNY-CL/winter-camp/README.md

 - `def get_tc(nunistr: str) -> Tuple[TokenCase, Pattern]:`

     1. What is the argument of `get_tc`?
 What is the argument's type?
 What does `get_tc` return?
-What is the returned object's type?
-    2. Take the following strings and pass them as arguments through this function: 'Mary', 'milk', 'LOL', and 'LaTeX'.
+    2. What do you obtain when you take the following strings and pass them as arguments through this function: 'Mary', 'milk', 'LOL', and 'LaTeX'?
     3. What are the types of the first and second objects in the returned tuples?
     4. Which of the strings above returns a list as the second object in the tuple?
 What do the elements in that list tell us about the string?
     5. There is a way to get this function to only return a tag, or 'TokenCase', of a string type, instead of a tuple.
 See if you can figure out how to print only the tag of 'Mary' by reading the python documentation for `enum`.)
 Your expected output should be 'TITLE'.